Posts

 Did you know there is a student leadership election?
 Did you know voting has already started?
 An email was sent to students to vote in the Student Leadership Council elections.
 Jaxon Lee, Lia Schmeck, and Rebecca Thomas are running for president.
 The vice president candidates are Vayne Lim, Jaymie Poujade, and Ross Zinck.
 (Profiles of the candidates are on The Commuter website under Campus News.)
 “Student leadership, we’re relatively unknown.
 Students might be familiar with things that we do, but not really who does them.
 Like, in the restrooms we have the Porcelain Posts and that’s something that student leadership does,” said presidential candidate Schmeck.
 “Or like the vending machines, it was SLC who made that donation to get the vending machines on campus, but they might not know who SLC or student leadership is.
 “I think that’s important, knowing what you pay for and knowing who we are, because we try to provide these services that are made to support the students.” “...

-Wyden and Bynum Town Hall
+Sen. Wyden and Rep. Bynum Respond to Constituents at LBCC Town Hall

 Image